CKolkey/ts-node-action/README.md

 # TS Node Action

-A framework for running functions on Tree-sitter nodes.
+A framework for running functions on Tree-sitter nodes, and updating the buffer with the result.

 ![Screen Recording 2022-12-31 at 20 05 14 mov](https://user-images.githubusercontent.com/7228095/210153650-49f85ffb-274c-4191-aa55-5dacc76f1768.gif)